DisCoTec/discotec.github.io/2019/ice.md

 As witnessed by the past nine editions of ICE, this procedure considerably improves the accuracy of the reviews, the fairness of the selection, the quality of camera-ready papers, and the discussion during the workshop.

-Last year we adopted a successful light double-blind reviewing process, detailed below.
+ICE adopts a light double-blind reviewing process, detailed below.

 ## Submission Guidelines